diffCheckOrg/submodule-boost/README.md

 # submodule-boost
-The repo contains the pre-build binaries for Windoes of boost for diffCheck.
+The repo contains the pre-build binaries in Release config for Windoes of boost for diffCheck.